+Similar to the original Chocolate Bar, the Semi-Sweet Chocolate Bar comes in a chocolate brown cardboard box that has gold detailing and looks like the packaging of a chocolate bar.
+It has pink and gold dots on it and looks so adorable and cute!
 The palette itself is made out of metal and is a bit heavy.
 It looks like a straight up chocolate bar and has a big mirror inside.
 The palette closes magnetically and feels very sturdy.
 There are 16 shades in this palette, most of them warm-toned shadows.
 Most of the shades are very neutral with 1 pop of color.

 The palette comes with a 'how to glamour guide' that tells you more about this palette and gives you a few makeup look ideas and how to achieve them, which is perfect for beginners or for those days when you have no inspiration whatsoever.

 And as if the packaging isn't amazing enough, this palette actually smells like sweet cocoa powder!
 The scent goes away once you apply the shadows to your eyes, but opening up this palette is just so satisfying.
 And now it's time for some swatches!
 I swatched the shadows one row at a time.